vinodgnp/quadcart/README.md

 ### Further improvements:

-1.Complete flow : show the products, search and place order and complete 2.Add transaction management
+1. Complete flow : show the products, search and place order and complete
+2. Add transaction management
-3.Use reactjs
+3. Use reactjs
-4.Rewrite the app in java 8
+4. Rewrite the app in java 8
-5.Use spring boot
+5. Use spring boot
-6.Get it deployed in one or 2 cloud servers
+6. Get it deployed in one or 2 cloud servers
-7.Look back the selenium testing
+7. Look back the selenium testing